-Effective, innovative design isn’t just about creating products that work for consumers.
-It is essential that we take the time to share knowledge with those in our field and educate the next generation of budding designers.
+Effective, innovative design isn’t only defined by creating products that work for customers.
+It also requires time to share knowledge with others in our field and a willingness to educate the next generation of budding designers.

 “Selling-in” innovation is about creating and delivering persuasive arguments.
 It is about telling stories that win the hearts and minds of internal stakeholders and building artifacts that allow them to see, and then advocate for, the vision on your behalf.